 Luckiest people on the planet are the ones that take that chance of going to the beach every day or the beachgoers as well as the ones that live on the beach.

 There is no better life I suppose than a beach life.
-There are so many things and moments during the day, from sunrise until sunset, to be enjoyed making every minute of your life count.
+There are so many things and moments during the day, from sunrise to sunset, to be enjoyed making it every minute of your life count.